gpxlnx/jshunter-burp/README.md

 - Check the path in extension settings
 - Use the "Test TruffleHog" button to verify

-### Discord Webhook Not Working
+### Telegram Not Working
-- Verify the webhook URL is correct
+- Verify the bot token and chat ID are correct
-- Test with the "Test Discord" button
+- Test with the "Test Telegram" button
-- Check Discord server permissions
+- Make sure your bot is added as administrator to your channel
+- Check that your chat ID is correct (might be negative for channels)

 ### No JavaScript URLs Detected
 - Ensure you're browsing websites with JavaScript files